You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 The zero bid tells us price couldn’t go a tick higher because there were no passive buyers looking to buy.
 Likewise, we can see where there were no passive sellers when there is a 0 on the offer.

-Unfinished business or an unfinished auction occurs when there isn’t a zero at the top of the bar on the bid or bottom of a bar on the offer.
+Unfinished business or an unfinished auctions occur when there isn’t a zero at the top of the bar on the bid or bottom of a bar on the offer.
 (Grey Arrows)

 Unfinished auctions act like magnets, drawing price back to them.
 It’s likely the last buyer in the auction wasn’t found in upward trend or the last seller in a downward trend when an unfinished auction occurs.